gothintheshell/techwitch/content/posts/getting_started/index.md

 2) Install a package manager, common package managers are `Homebrew` (MacOS) or `Chocolately` (Windows) but I’ve also used `pip` and `pipenv` (both for Python packages).
 Having a package manager will make the installation and management of the various packages you require later on *easier*.
 Other package managers are of course available. 😸
     - In this case I installed [`Chocolately`][chocolately], as I’ve used it before.
     - Regardless of package manager, for any package you want to download and install, **_you should check into the security and integrity of the package being downloaded_**, ensuring you’re installing what you think you’re installing and not introducing security vulnerabilities to your systems or your application.
 For this reason, I recommend only downloading from reputable and recognised package registries, such as PyPi, npm, NuGet, Terraform, etc. While this will reduce the risk, it will not completely eliminate it - but we can further discuss application security tooling in future posts!
 3) Install [Git].
-It’s needed for much of the functionality you need when working with Hugo, please go to the Hugo docs for additional details.
+It is needed for much of the functionality you need when working with Hugo (and more generally for tracking changes and version management in software development), please go to the Hugo docs for additional details.
-4) Install [Go], as the language is commonly used when working with Hugo.
+4) Install [Go], this is programming language Hugo is written in, so you will need this in order to work with Hugo.
 5) Install [Dart Sass], it’s used as part of transpiling, or converting, Sass to CSS.
 As I already had Chocolately installed it was as easy as running `choco install sass` in an command prompt (cmd) and answering `Y` to whether I want to run the related install scripts.

 ## Install Hugo